wallscope/pronto/README.md

 ```
 TRIPLESTORE="http://192.168.36.230:5070/repositories/ontologySearcher" nodemon index.js
 ```
-And select the right endpoint from `utils.js`
+!
+Make sure to select the right endpoint from `utils.js` for development or deployment !

 ## Run via Docker-compose
 To relaunch all the components of the app in one go, use docker compose: